Federal Update: Impact of the One Big Beautiful Bill Act on Financial Aid

 FAFSA Asset Exemptions

-- The net worth of farms, small businesses, and commercial fisheries owned by a family will be exempt from the Student Aid Index (SAI) calculation and should not be included when reporting assets on the 2026-27 FAFSA.
+- The net worth of farms, small businesses with less than 100 employees, and commercial fisheries owned by a family will be exempt from the Student Aid Index (SAI) calculation and should not be included when reporting assets on the 2026-27 FAFSA.

 -